vandanrohatgi/blog-grave/_posts/2020-9-18-THM-DogCat.md

 image: /images/dog/info.png
 ---

 Apart from the the name I really can't think of anything thats wrong with this box.
 It was a really fun box.
 I think I learnt the most during the initial foothold and after that the user,root and docker escaping was just like a CTF puzzle.
 The main thing I learnt in this room was the use cases of Local File inclusion.
 Before I used to think that LFI was just a vulnerability to read some files on a system.
-Turns out I was dead wrong hackers can really turn even the the simplest of the bugs to a fully fledged PWN.
+Turns out I was dead wrong and hackers can really turn even the the simplest of the bugs to a fully fledged PWN.
 Lets see what I am talking about.

 <!--more-->